 These are LinkedIn's reasons for existing, a giant online rolodex on steriods.
 LinkedIn's primary revenue stream is LinkedIn Recruiter, the service used by recruiters access to LinkedIn's 500+ million member database.
 If your Profile cannot be found on LinkedIn, you have a serious problem, unless your career requires invisiblity (spy?).

 To better understand how recruiters search LinkedIn, think about how you search an online job board for job postings.
 You go to a website (CareerBuilder, Indeed, etc.), and enter a series of keywords (typically job title and location).
-You may also click on an industry or job function from a drop down box.
+You may also click on an industry or job function from a drop down list of options.
 Then, you then get presented with a series of job listings.